-- Setting up Point of Sale (POS) and other meal accountability systems at all meal sites and requiring students/parents/guardians to input student ID/PIN numbers before receiving meals after December 31.
-2020. - Requiring households who are not eligible for free meals to pay for meals after December 31, 2020.
+- Providing Grab-and-Go meal distribution services at all 76 schools sites.
+Meal sites may be adjusted based on planned construction activities at specific sites and/or meal participation rates, which will be assessed monthly. - Streamlining menu options/choices to facilitate delivery and serving of meals. - Operating meal sites for four (4) days per week (Monday, Tuesday, Thursday and Friday), with meals provided on Tuesday for Wednesday.
+Two meals will be offered per day (breakfast and lunch). - Operating meal sites from 10:30 a.m. to 1:00 p.m.
+(2.5 hours) for pickup of grab-and-go meals for students. - Providing the option for students/parents/guardians to receive meals before the start of the virtual school day, from 7:45 a.m. to 8:45 a.m.
+(1 hour). - Allowing students participating in the school meals program to receive and/or purchase 10 meals per week (two per day of virtual learning) from the designated meal sites. - Students/parents/guardians will have the flexibility to go to any of the selected meal distribution schools/sites that are most convenient for meal pick-ups. - Setting up Point of Sale (POS) and other meal accountability systems at all meal sites and requiring students/parents/guardians to input student ID/PIN numbers before receiving meals. - Allowing parents/guardians or an adult designated by the parent/guardian to pick up meals for their children once they provide student names and pin numbers.
+In order to maintain accountability and program integrity, as required by the USDA, food services must document and implement plans and processes to ensure that meals are distributed only to parents or guardians and that duplicate meals are not distributed. - Requiring households who are not eligible for free meals to pay for meals.
 The online meal payment option (My School Bucks) will continue to be available and is encouraged, although cash will be accepted at meal sites. - Accommodating numerous food service requirements, including food allergies, and the privacy associated with students who receive free or reduced meals. - Issuing new income eligibility guidelines and FARMS application forms for FY21 in August 2020, and communicating with and strongly encouraging parents/guardians to complete and submit applications online for the 2020/2021 school year.
 Paper applications will also be available at all meal sites for families who may wish to use this medium, and application forms may be returned to any meal site. - Reviewing the food supply chain to ensure continuity, reliability, adequacy, and safety. - Complying with all food safety, employee safety, and social distancing guidelines.
 (Refer to Attachment 1).